camunda/camunda-docs-manual/content/user-guide/security.md

 Authorizations can be used to restrict a user from accessing a data object (such as a process or a task) and can be used to restrict how the user can interact with such data objects (read-only vs. modifications).
 Authorizations in Camunda are very powerful and it is recommended to read the corresponding [documentation entry on authorizations]({{< ref "/user-guide/process-engine/authorization-service.md" >}}).

+### Prevent enumerating user accounts by brute-force creating new users

+Under certain circumstances, an attacker can enumerate user accounts by brute-force creating new users:

+You don't centrally manage user accounts (e.g., with the help of LDAP or a custom implementation of `WritableIdentityProvider`) but instead ...

+*  ... use an account "self-service" approach: Unauthenticated users are allowed to create accounts; i.e., you have implemented a custom REST endpoint which can create users without authentication
+*  ... an authenticated user has `CREATE` permission on `ANY` `USER` resource to create new user accounts and an untrusted person has access to this account (please see the [Authorization Service] docs to learn how permissions are granted to resources)

+[Authorization Service]: {{< ref "/user-guide/process-engine/authorization-service.md" >}})

+As soon as the attacker has obtained information about existing user ids, they can put all their efforts on cracking passwords.

+{{< note title="Heads-up!" class="warning" >}}
+We strongly recommend you to use the product with centrally managed user accounts.
+It is certainly not advisable to manage accounts via the ways mentioned above.
+{{< /note >}}

+We think that the before mentioned scenarios are uncommon for organizations using the Camunda BPM Runtime.
+However, we want to inform you about the options to prevent unrecommended usage, which makes the product vulnerable to attacks.

 ## Throttle login attempts

 The engine gives option to throttle login attempts.
 The mechanism behind this is enabled by default.
 You can read more about it under [Identity Service]({{< ref "/user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) in User Guide.